DreamPurchaseZnz/English_learning/R2: word roots Nat.md

-nefarious                ---> to say no good; crimimal, immoral nescience                ---> ignorance neuter                   ---> neither feminine or masculine neutural                 ---> not supporting or helping either side in a disagreement neutron                  ---> a very small piece of matter that carries no electric charge nought                   ---> nothing
+nefarious                ---> to say no good; crimimal, immoral nescience                ---> ignorance neuter                   ---> neither feminine or masculine neutral                  ---> not supporting or helping either side in a disagreement neutron                  ---> a very small piece of matter that carries no electric charge nought                   ---> nothing

 ```